Cacti/documentation/PHP-Script-Server.md

 }
 ```

-4. If you have any additional functions declared within your script file, you must prefix them to make them unique amongst all functions.
+4. If you have any additional functions declared within your script file, you must prefix them to make them unique among all functions.
 Our recommendation would be to prefix all functions with the name of the main function.
 For example if you have a function called "meme" you would rename it to `ss_myfunction_meme`.
 This guarantee's correct **PHP Script Server** functionality.

 5. The last step is to change the function call that could have traditionally returned the value to the Cacti poller using the `print` function.
 You must change that line or lines in your code to utilize the `return` function instead.
 However, this does not apply to `print` statements that are not called from the Poller.
 For a simple script, this results in